The Simplicity of Physical Laws: Theoretical Benefits

 \subsection{Induction}

-Hume's problem of induction is closely related to the problem of underdetermination.
-We want to know the physical reality $(L, \xi)$.
-Given our limited evidence about some part of $\xi$ and some aspect of $L$, what justifies our inference to other parts of $\xi$ or other aspect of $L$ that will be revealed in upcoming observations or in observations that could have been performed?
-It does not follow logically.
-Without some \textit{a priori} rational guide to what $(L, \xi)$ is like or probably like, we have no rational justification for favoring $(L, \xi)$ over any alternative compatible with our limited evidence.
-On a given $L$ we know what kind of $\xi$ to expect.
-But we are given neither $L$ or $\xi$.
-Without further inferential principles, it is hard to make sense of the viability of induction.
+On nomic realism, Hume's problem of induction\footnote{For an updated review, see \cite{sep-induction-problem}.} is closely related to the problem of underdetermination.
+We seek to determine physical reality $(L, \xi)$.
+Given our limited evidence about part of $\xi$ and some aspect of $L$, how can we rationally infer other aspects of $\xi$ or $L$ that will be revealed in future or possible observations?
+Without prior knowledge of $(L, \xi)$ and with only limited evidence, we seemingly have no epistemic justification for favoring one possibility over another (\S2.3).
+On a given law $L$ we know what kind of mosaic $\xi$ to expect.
+But we are given neither $L$ nor $\xi$.
+Without further assumptions, it seems difficult to make sense of the epistemic justification of induction.